awsdocs/amazon-sagemaker-developer-guide/doc_source/build-container-to-train-script-get-started.md

 **To test the container locally**

-1. Use Local Mode the test the container locally\.
+1. Use Local Mode to test the container locally\.
 Replace the `'SageMakerRole'` value with the ARN for the role with the IAM role you created when configuring the notebook instance\.
 The ARN should look like:` 'arn:aws:iam::109225375568:role/service-role/AmazonSageMaker-ExecutionRole-20190429T110788'`\.

    ```
    from sagemaker.estimator import Estimator